-The reality hasn't quite lived up to the expectations, although there are certainly Apple Card features that other credit card companies are likely to adopt in the coming years.
+The reality hasn't quite lived up to the expectations, though there are certainly Apple Card features that other credit card companies are likely to adopt in the coming years.

 The physical Apple Card is unique, in that it has no numbers and is made of a titanium alloy.
 It features just your name on the front and a magnetic strip on the back.
 This protects against the practice of "skimming" credit card numbers, as well as the danger of someone gaining access to your information if you lose the card.